megagonlabs/cais26-planning-horizon/docs/setup/data.md

 > [!TIP]
 > If you want one reproducible walkthrough, start with `KQA Pro`.
 It has the lightest end-to-end pipeline in this repository.

-`Atomic KBQA` and `Multi-objective HotpotQA` are fully documented below, but artifact evaluators are generally expected to inspect the prepared artifacts on this machine rather than rerun every heavy preprocessing step.

 Use the `Quick Start` links below for dataset-specific download and preprocessing entry points.
-Use the preprocessing guides for the canonical commands, expected outputs, and sanity checks.
+Use the preprocessing guides for the commands, expected outputs, and sanity checks.

 | Dataset group | Corresponding Experiments | Quick Start | Preprocessing Details |
 | --- | --- | --- | --- |